ysdede/trnorm/README_ordinals.md

 The module uses regular expressions to detect and convert various ordinal formats.
 It processes the text line by line, checking if each line is a bullet point (starts with a number followed by a period and an uppercase word) and preserving it if it is.

 The module uses the `text_utils` module for checking if a word starts with an uppercase letter, which is crucial for determining whether a line is a bullet point or not.

+For big numbers, the module first converts the number to its text representation (e.g., "iki bin" for 2000) and then adds the appropriate ordinal suffix to the last word (e.g., "iki bininci" for 2000.).

 ## Dependencies